Kanopi Team

-What do these things mean for your organization’s healthcare website?
+What does this mean for your organization’s healthcare website?
 Accurate and accessible healthcare information is more crucial than ever.
 Whether your organization is a health institute, medical school, or hospital, your website is an essential resource for your community.

-Although not every search result will lead to a doctor’s appointment, users will still engage with you in some way online.
-Make the most of their online visit with a great design that meets their needs and establishes your organization as a credible source.
+Although not every search result will lead to a doctor’s appointment, users will still engage with your organization online in some way.
+Make the most of their virtual visit with a great design that meets their needs and establishes your organization as a credible source.
 With thoughtful design, your healthcare website can:

-- Grow brand awareness: A robust, well-designed website establishes your organization as a credible, knowledgeable institution.
+• Grow brand awareness: A robust, well-designed website establishes your organization as a credible and knowledgeable source new users can turn to.

-- Build trust among current audience members: When visitors see that your website is professional and comprehensive, they’ll place more trust in your organization.
+• Build trust among current audience members: When visitors see that your website is professional and comprehensive, they’ll trust your organization more.
+One healthcare website study found that “website design, clear layout, interactive features, and the authority of the owner have a positive effect on trust or credibility.”

 Your website should give current and prospective patients confidence in your quality of care.
-Its design should echo your medical expertise and put their minds at ease.
+Its design should emphasize your medical expertise and put their minds at ease.

 Put yourself in a patient’s shoes.
 What would they expect from a professional healthcare website?
 Speed, responsiveness, credible content—all of the above!
 How your website delivers on these expectations defines your site’s performance.

-As a best practice, it’s essential to review and update each of these elements regularly.
-For example, your organization must keep its sensitive information secure at all times.
-This means you must bolster your infrastructure with updated security measures to protect against attackers and mitigate system vulnerabilities.
+As a best practice, regularly reviewing and updating each of these elements is essential.
+For example, your organization must always keep its sensitive information secure.
+Bolster your infrastructure with updated security measures to protect against attackers and mitigate system vulnerabilities.

-Accessibility is another must as Healthcare sites in particular have users with a large variety of needs.
-This means the site must follow WCAG guidelines and accessibility best practices so those with temporary or permanent disabilities can easily access the content.
+Accessibility is another must, as healthcare sites, in particular, have users with various needs.
+Your site must follow the Web Content Accessibility Guidelines (WCAG) and accessibility best practices so those with temporary or permanent disabilities can easily access the content.

 Effective Healthcare Website Design Examples

-However, great design should always be representative of your organization’s specific audience.
-For example, a university healthcare website will have student health services and resources while an urgent care might provide interactive symptom checkers.
+However, truly impactful design should always represent your organization’s specific audience.
+For example, a university healthcare website will have student health services and resources, while an urgent care might provide interactive symptom checkers.

-That said, let’s review top healthcare website examples and the best practices used that make these examples so great.
+Let’s review top healthcare website examples and the best practices that make them great.

 1. Clear FAQs: San Francisco Health Service System